Bilel-BenTaher/EVSE-PFE/README.md

-This repository contains all the files related to my final year project for the development of Electric Vehicle Supply Equipment (EVSE).
-The project includes hardware schematics, design files, and firmware for an STM32U575VGT6 microcontroller, along with peripheral device drivers and task management through FreeRTOS.
+Electric Vehicle Supply Equipment (EVSE) Final Year Project This repository contains all files related to my final year project, which focuses on the development of Electric Vehicle Supply Equipment (EVSE).
+The project encompasses hardware schematics, design files, and firmware for the STM32U575VGT6 microcontroller, as well as peripheral device drivers and task management using FreeRTOS.

 Project Structure

-/Altium/: Contains the Altium project files for the EVSE circuit design.
-This folder includes the EVSE schematic.
+The repository is organized as follows:

+bash
+Copy code
-/Design/: Contains files related to the design of the EVSE system, including flowcharts, general functional block diagrams, and detailed diagrams of the internal EVSE components.
+/Design/                # Contains design-related documents, including flowcharts, general functional block diagrams, and detailed diagrams of internal EVSE components.

-/core/: The firmware code written for the STM32U575VGT6.
-This folder contains all source files, including header and C files for various sensors and peripherals.
+/core/                  # Contains the firmware code for the STM32U575VGT6, including source files for various sensors and peripherals.
+Core Firmware Components
 Sensors:

 ds1621.h & ds1621.c: Driver for the DS1621 temperature sensor.

-pzem004t.h & pzem004t.c: Driver for the PZEM004T sensor, used to measure voltage, current, and power.
+pzem004t.h & pzem004t.c: Driver for the PZEM004T sensor, used for measuring voltage, current, and power.
 Display:

-oled.h & oled.c: Driver for the OLED display to show real-time data.

-fonts.h: Defines the fonts used for text display on the OLED screen.
+oled.h & oled.c: Driver for the OLED display to show real-time data. fonts.h: Contains definitions for fonts used on the OLED screen.

-RTC:
+Real-Time Clock (RTC):

-rtc.h & rtc.c: Code to manage the real-time clock for date and time display.
+rtc.h & rtc.c: Code for managing the real-time clock for date and time display.
 LEDs & Diodes:

-led.h: Macros and functions for controlling status LEDs.
+led.h: Contains macros and functions for controlling status LEDs.
 FreeRTOS:

-The FreeRTOS configuration and task definitions to manage system processes, including sensor communication, error handling, and display updates.
+Configuration and task definitions for managing system processes, including sensor communication, error handling, and display updates.
 Helper Functions:

-help.h: Contains utility functions that are reused across different parts of the codebase.
+help.h: Utility functions that are reused across different parts of the codebase.